legend-exp/ZeroNuFit.jl/docs/src/inputs.md

 ## Events file
-In addition, it is neccesary to provide an 'event' file describing the events observed in the data, the path to this file is specified by the 'events' key in the config.
+In addition, it is neccessary to provide an 'event' file describing the events observed in the data, the path to this file is specified by the 'events' key in the config.
 Again this is a JSON file consisting of a list of observed events of the form.

 ```
     {       "experiment":"LEGEND",